aldryrocha/elementor-form-date-picker-field/README.md

 ## Installation

 Recommend:
-- Wordpress: Version tested up to 6.0
+- Wordpress: Version 6.0 and above
-- Plugin Elementor: Version tested up to 3.21.1
+- Plugin Elementor: Version 3.21.1 and above
-- Plugin Elementor Pro: Version tested up to 3.20.0
+- Plugin Elementor Pro: Version 3.20.0 and above
-- Theme Hello-Elementor: Version tested up to 3.0.1
+- Theme Hello-Elementor: Version 3.0.1 and above

 To install You need to download this repo and place it in the `/wp-content/plugins/` or upload the zip on the `Admin panel > Plugins > Add plugins > Upload plugin` and active.